 Many in stock

 Port Orford Cedar is used for arrows because of its strength, straight grain, elasticity and perfect physical weight to spine weight ratio.
+The tapering is done one at a time by us here at Raptor Archery, another small family run business.

 A properly-spined parallel shaft will fly perfectly well, but when you shoot a tapered arrow for the first time, you’ll feel a difference.
 Tapered shafts offer several advantages over parallel shafts: